madhums/lm.js/README.md

 ## lm.js

-A simple wrapper around `localStorage` with which you can perform operations on collections and documents.
+A simple wrapper around `localStorage` with which you can store, query and perform CRUD operations on collections and documents in an easy way.

-When you are developing applications for mobile, say using phonegap, jQtouch or backbone, you would want to query collections.
-This library allows you to play around with collections in an easy way.

 ## Usage